What to Expect When Hiking the Kepler Track, New Zealand

 Disclosure: This blog may contain affiliate links.
 But dont worry, this is at no extra cost to you and we only recommend products or services we know and love!

 Recently I completed one of New Zealand’s Great Walks -the Kepler Track.
-In this blog, I’ll tell you all about my experience hiking the Kepler Track including tips and info to help prepare if you plan on doing it for yourself!
+In this blog, I’ll tell you all about my experience hiking the Kepler Track, New Zealand including tips and info to help prepare if you plan on doing it for yourself!

 The Kepler Track is one of New Zealand’s Great Walks.
 The Great Walks get their name and fame based on how scenic they are and how well maintained they are by the Department of Conservation (DOC).
 After hiking the Kepler Track for myself, I can easily see why it is included as one of the Great Walks!